 The Urban and Community Forestry Program brings the benefits of trees to Michigan communities through planning and partnership.
 We assist with forest management activities, policy development and education.
-The program is advised by a volunteer Urban and Community Forestry Council that promotes conservation and maintenance of our state’s urban forests.
+The program is funded through the USDA Forest Service and advised by a volunteer Urban and Community Forestry Council that promotes conservation and maintenance of our state’s urban forests.

 Arbor Day is the celebration of trees and their importance in our lives; it is also a time to think about what we can do for trees and the earth.
-Celebrate Arbor Day every year on the last Friday in April; in 2020, it will be Friday, April 24.
+Celebrate Arbor Day every year on the last Friday in April.
+Arbor Day 2021 will be Friday, April 30.

 Healthy natural resources are vital for vibrant communities.
 Trees in our backyards, neighborhoods, cities, farms and forests connect us to our past and to our future.